ctmrbio/Amplicon_workflows/Taxonomy_wf.rst

 taxonomy based on the `PR2 <https://figshare.com/articles/Protist_Ribosomal_Reference_database_PR2_-_SSU_rRNA_gene_database/5913181>`_
 database and were extended by `Luisa W. Hugerth <https://scholar.google.com/citations?user=7JXgYtsAAAAJ&hl=en>`_ to its current 16S/SILVA-based format.

+** 1: Mapping OTU to a curated database**

+Use vsearch or a similar tool to map your amplicons to the database as fast as Usearch would, but produce a blast-like output.

+Example:

+    vsearch --usearch_global centroids.fa -db SILVA_132_SSURef_Nr99_tax_silva_trunc.fasta --blast6out centroids2silva.blast --id 0.9 --maxaccepts 45

+** 2. Parse the taxonomy **

+The trick here is that we'll parse the same mapping result att diferent levels of similarity and keep the best classification possible for the level of similarity found.
+The similarity levels presented here work well in our experience, but they're not universal for all clades.
+Specific research questions might require optimizing them.

+The script was originally meant for unmerged reads, therefore the -1 and -2 flags.
+Just repeat the same input file twice if reads were merged.

+Example:

+    SIMS=(90 95 97 99 100) for sim in ${SIMS[@]}; do

+        python taxonomy_blast_parser.py -1 centroids2silva.blast -2 centroids2silva.blast -id $sim -tax silva_128_Nr99_no-euk_curated.tsv -l1 350 -l2 350 > parse.${sim}.out

+    done

+    python combine_taxonomy.py -i parse.100.out,parse.99.out,parse.97.out,parse.95.out,parse.90.out -n strain,species,genus,class,phylum -d 8,7,6,3,2 > taxonomy.out